Please read this whole job description before applying.

 - Casual dress and a flexible schedule.
 Come in a sweatshirt, jeans, whatever, like everyone else here.

 - Creative work environment.
-We are lucky to work in a place that is full of intelligent, talented and innovative folks.
+We are lucky to work in a place that is full of talented and innovative folks.
 Although most hours the place is pretty quiet (we’re a focused bunch), this is punctuated with hilarious outbursts and general merriment, which makes a nice way to spend the day.

 - Easy transportation.
-We’re very close to the “L” and the Halsted (#8) bus (right by the new Apple Store and Mega Whole Foods if that’s your kind of thing), and we have a transit FSA that allows you to dedicate pre-tax dollars to public transportation expenses.
+We’re very close to the “L” and the Halsted (#8) bus (right by the Apple Store and Mega Whole Foods if that’s your kind of thing), and we have a transit FSA that allows you to dedicate pre-tax dollars to public transportation expenses.

 - Free food.
 Every week, we stock our kitchen with free snacks.